 A condition of receiving a grant was that the land should be developed (“brought into cultivation, or otherwise improved or reclaimed from the wild state”).
 His other land grants were inland from the Swan River, in the old Avon county and it seems he lost these by failing to develop them.
 Instead, he chose to focus on Swan Location 84 where he established the Bush Inn at Freshwater Bay (or Half Way House, so named because it broke the journey between Perth and Fremantle), the first such facility in the colony.
 On the other side of the river, Swan Location 36 was kept because some buildings were erected there, mainly around coach stops on the Albany Road.
 I like this link between one suburb - mine - that has been denigrated as a working class ghetto and another that has been termed the richest in Australia or, as a Western Australian Premier termed it “Australia’s Monaco”.

 After a series of failed attempts to expand his holdings to include what is now Claremont, an aggrieved John left for New South Wales in 1835 where his family later joined him.
 Following his death in 1841, Anne ran a genteel boarding house in Sydney but returned to Perth in 1847.
 Formalising John’s instructions in his will, in 1850 Anne sought and was granted Swan Location 36 in her own right for an annual peppercorn rental.
 She may have formalised ownership of the Freshwater Bay property at that time because it also was in her portfolio.
 Anne was the first white woman to own land in the new colony.
-She died in 1886 in New South Wales.
+She died in 1871 in Kew, Melbourne, perhaps at her daughter's house.
 I have found very little for the Butler children.
 From various sources, William Burton Butler (1821-66) died in Queensland, there was an inquest but I have not found why or its result.
 John Burton Butler (1824-61) died in Maitland West, NSW.
 Ann Butler (1822-1908) married Horatio Samson in 1849 in Perth; she died, a widow, in London.

 A Wikipedia entry for Peppermint Grove reports a consortium of businessmen bought that property from Anne’s family in 1891 - only daughter Ann was still alive then, perhaps the sale helped finance her family’s move to England or perhaps they knew they’d never be back.
 It was a very active, not to say cashed-up, consortium because they also bought a great deal of Swan Location 36.
 The title was transferred on 19 November to proprietors-in-common surveyor Alexander Forrest and solicitor Stephen Henry Rirkert.
 As an aside, Forrest was a two-term Mayor of Perth: 1893-95 and 1898-1900.
 When it comes to vested interests, plus de change, eh?